harshgadodia/harshgadodia/writings/_posts/2018-07-29-The-Traveler's-Worst-NIghtmare.md

 classes: wide

 ---
-## I haven't neither showered nor slept in the comfort of a bed (or really, any comfortable surface) in 3 days.
+## I have neither showered nor slept in the comfort of a bed (or really, any comfortable surface) in 3 days.
 I would be lying if I said I am able to type this article without spell-checker and auto-correct doing some very heavy lifting.
 I'm tired, hungry, and hallucinating.
 Plus, I can smell myself.

 *In the past 48 hours, my friend and I have experienced 2 of probably the worst possible things that can happen to a tourist - getting our belongings stolen, and getting a flight canceled without being re-booked.*